 Learning Tango: Two Perspectives

-The following behaviors are common among beginners: (1) They are eager to learn steps but overlook basic skills.
-(2) They imitate movements but ignore technical details.
-(3) They focus on themselves but neglect their partner.
-(4) They lean back to avoid intimate physical contact.
-(5) They lead and follow using their arms and hands.
-(6) They grasp their partner to assist with movements.
-(7) They fail to listen to and follow the music carefully (see Imitating Steps vs. Developing Skills).
+Certain behaviors are common among tango beginners: (1) They are eager to learn steps but often overlook foundational skills.
+(2) They mimic movements without attention to technical details.
+(3) They focus on themselves rather than on connecting with their partner.
+(4) They lean back to avoid close physical contact.
+(5) They lead or follow using their arms and hands.
+(6) They hold on to their partner to help themselves move.
+(7) They fail to truly listen to and follow the music (see Imitating Steps vs. Developing Skills).

-All of these stem from one fundamental issue: they regard tango solely as steps.
-To them, learning tango means learning steps, and they believe that if they can perform the steps, they can dance tango.
-This step-centered mindset leads them to neglect many other essential aspects of the dance.
+All of these tendencies stem from a single misconception: they see tango solely as a series of steps.
+For them, learning tango means memorizing and reproducing steps, assuming that if they can perform the steps, they can dance tango.
+This step-centric perspective leads them to overlook many other essential elements of the dance.

-It is important to understand that what we dance in tango is not the steps but the music and the feelings that music inspiresis.
-Tango is a feeling that is danced and that feeling comes from music.
-Steps are but the tools used to express the music and feelings.
-Of all the elements that made tango, music and the feelings stirred by the music are the most important two, without which there is no tango, only gymnastics (see Tango Is a Feeling).
+It's crucial to understand that in tango, what we dance is not the steps, but the music and the emotions the music inspires.
+Tango is a feeling—expressed through movement.
+Steps are merely the tools we use to interpret the music and convey emotion.
+Among all the elements that define tango, music and the feelings it evokes are paramount.
+Without them, tango becomes little more than a set of acrobatic exercises (see Tango Is a Feeling).

-Different leads convey different messages.
-For example, when the man’s right chest pushes while his left chest pulls, it indicates that he wants you to swivel your hips to his right.
-Similarly, when his left chest pushes and his right chest pulls, it signals that he wants you to swivel your hips to his left.
-Often, the lead emanating from his chest is so subtle that it cannot be seen but only felt.
+Each lead communicates something specific.
+For example, when the man's right chest pushes while his left chest pulls, it signals the woman to swivel her hips to his right.
+If his left chest pushes and the right pulls, it asks her to swivel left.
+Often, these signals are so subtle that they can only be felt, not seen.
 Tango is a sophisticated form of body language.
-Learning tango is not primarily about mastering steps but learning that body language, learning to conceive, respond to, communicate with, and be one with your partner's body with your body (see Tango Is a Language (I)).
+Learning tango is less about mastering steps and more about learning that body language—learning to sense, respond, communicate, and merge with your partner through your body (see Tango Is a Language (I)).

 The transformation from a step-oriented, self-centered, single-focused beginner to a feeling-oriented, partner-centered, multitasking team player is a lengthy process.
-Beginners cannot fully grasp the essence of tango until they have acquired sufficient knowledge, skills, and experience.
-However, adopting the right perspective from the very beginning can set you on the correct path and significantly shorten the journey to becoming a proficient tango dancer (see The Four Stages of the Tango Journey).
+Beginners cannot fully grasp the essence of tango until they have acquired sufficient understanding, skills, and experience.
+However, adopting the right perspective from the very beginning can set you on the correct path—and significantly shorten your journey toward becoming a proficient tango dancer (see The Four Stages of the Tango Journey).

 July 26, 2019